MUSLIM WITH A SMALL ‘M’

 And then I realized God is more merciful than just to think about Him in terms of Hell, in terms of Heaven.
 He is much greater than anything that we can think of.
 And I felt that there is a sense of peace, and also light, that came unto me.
 I can’t describe the moment, but it was a resurrection perhaps.
 It was a moment that I felt that God was listening to me.
 He had come unto me.
 He told me that, OK, you are on the right track.
 There is nowhere that can be confining to God.
 And He asked me to, to follow my heart, to follow beauty, to follow light.
 And I think that’s it really.
 I mean, that moment.
 I remember it was a murky evening in the U.K.—it was a bit rainy, but my room, I’ll always treasure that room—it, the room was filled with light, and I felt amidst it a sense of peace.
 You know, I felt that I was blessed.
 I was guided.
 I was filled with so much joy and happiness, I couldn’t actually hide.
 I could have almost danced.
 It was lovely.
 And from that moment onward I just was filled with the joy of God.
 Just the joy of God.
 It was wonderful.
-Very wonderful.

 I am a muslim with a simple small ‘m.’
 A muslim with a small ‘m,’ a lower case ‘m,’ means a person who submits his or her will to God.
 A Muslim with a capital M is the Muslim that we know that accepts the five pillars of Islam, accepts Muhammad as a prophet.
 I’m not denying that I do believe in the faith, the five pillars of Islam.
 I am a Muslim with a capital M. But I think my role in the world is better defined with a small ‘m.’
 I’m a person who can understand others, hopefully, who submit their will to God.
-So perhaps I would like them to understand that I’m a person who submits his will to God; trust God.
+So perhaps I would like them to understand that I’m a person who submits his will to God; trusts God.
 Yeah.
 And in God we trust.”

-I met Ahmed Al Mukhaini in Muscat, Oman where he works for the Omani legislature as head of research and IT.
+I met Ahmed Al Mukhaini in Muscat, Oman where he worked for the Omani legislature as head of research and IT.
 But Ahmed’s true role in the world is as an ambassador of peace between Islam and other religions, especially Christianity and Judaism.

-His own spiritual awakening happened when he went to university in the U.K. Ahmed describes how growing up the U.K. was either romanticized as Victorian England or “demonized as part of the West.
+His own spiritual awakening happened when he went to university in the U.K. Ahmed describes how the U.K. was either romanticized as Victorian England or “demonized as part of the West.”
 But when he arrived and befriended a family and the community, he had this realization that God was bigger than any religion.
 One day while in his garden, Ahmed started meditating and praying on these ideas: “To whom does God belong?” and “Am I on the right track?”